HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 - **Filter mode toggle:** Switch between **Any** (content matching any selected tag) and **All** (content matching all selected tags) filtering modes.
 - **Content details:** View the title, last modified date, and tags and keywords attached to each content item.
 - **Navigate to content:** Select the title of a content item to be redirected to the related content source.
+- **DAM keyword links:** If DAM is not enabled in a Virtual Portal, DAM keyword links are disabled.

 !!! note
-    - This widget requires Search V2 to be enabled in your HCL DX deployment.
+    - This widget requires [Search V2](../search_v2/) to be enabled in your HCL DX deployment.
     - The widget displays a subset of the top 100 tags.
 Use search to find specific items.
-    - Newly added or updated tags appear after the Search V2 crawler completes indexing.
+    - Newly added or updated tags do not appear immediately in the widget.
+They become visible only after the Search V2 crawler completes its next indexing cycle.
+The timing depends on your crawler schedule configuration.
     - WCM keywords are displayed only for published content.

 ## Widget configuration parameters